Today’s Wonder of the Day was inspired by nolan. nolan Wonders, “how does an xray work” Thanks for WONDERing with us, nolan!

-While Wilhelm knew fluorescent material normally glows when exposed to electromagnetic radiation, he was still surprised because heavy cardboard, which he thought would have blocked the radiation, surrounded the tube.
+Soon, Roentgen noticed that a fluorescent screen in his lab started glowing while he conducted his experiment.
+While he knew fluorescent material normally glows when exposed to electromagnetic radiation, he was still surprised because heavy cardboard, which he thought would have blocked the radiation, surrounded the tube.

 He began to experiment by placing different objects between the tube and the screen.
 No matter what he put between the two, the screen still glowed.

-At one point, Wilhelm placed his hand in front of the tube.
+At one point, Roentgen placed his hand in front of the tube.
 When he did this, he saw a silhouette of his bones projected onto the screen.

-Not only had Wilhelm discovered X-rays, he saw firsthand (pun intended!) how they could become extremely beneficial to medicine.
+Not only had Roentgen discovered x-rays, he saw firsthand (pun intended!) how they could become extremely helpful to medicine.

+There’s no doubt the x-ray machine is very useful to doctors.
 X-rays can pass through nonmetallic objects, including human tissues and organs.
-An X-ray machine is like a giant camera that allows doctors to see what is going on inside a patient without having to do surgery.
+An x-ray machine is like a giant camera that allows doctors to see what is going on inside a patient without having to do surgery.

 It took a long time for scientists to make the x-ray safe for medical use.
 Today’s x-ray machines produce a stream of electromagnetic radiation that interacts with an anode in an x-ray tube.
 The x-rays made by this interaction are then directed toward the part of the body being examined.
 To reduce radiation exposure, x-ray machines aim the x-rays at only the focus area.